 Close to the monumental staircase of the chapter hall, one finds a white marble stone which is affixed to the wall of the inner vestry.
 This tomb is the eldest surviving memorial found in the Cathedral, that of Bishop Tommaso Bosio (1538-1539) who was previously the Vice-Chancellor of the Knights of the Order of St. John.
 Though not identical to the lapidary found in St. John’s Co-Cathedral in Valletta, that found in St. Paul’s Cathedral is still held to have great artistic value.
 In 1774, the Sicilian brothers Vincenzo, Antonio, and Francesco Manno from Sicily finished the fresco on the ceiling of the Cathedral depicting moments from the life of St. Paul.

-An earthquake in 1856 destroyed the brothers’ works on the dome of the Cathedral, though the dome itself survived thanks to the mason Bonavia.
+An earthquake in 1856 destroyed the brothers’ work on the dome of the Cathedral, though the dome itself survived thanks to the efforts of the mason Bonavia.
 Since then, the dome has been repainted many times, the last time by the Italian artist Mario Caffaro Rore in 1954.
-The coat of arms of Clement XI, the presiding pope during the building of the new Cathedral may be found on the main arch facing the high altar.
+The coat-of-arms of Clement XI, the presiding pope during the building of the new cathedral may be found on the main arch facing the high altar.
 A plethora of other marvellous features may be found throughout the nave such as the stained glass windows which illuminate it, and the several statues found throughout it.